walicar/patterns/README.md

 # Patterns
-A collection of desing patterns written in C++
+A collection of design patterns written in C++:
+- Strategy